Skip to content

 Deploying AstrBot and Shipyard with Docker Compose

-If you haven't deployed AstrBot yet, or want to switch to our recommended deployment method with sandbox environment, we recommend using Docker Compose to deploy AstrBot with the following code:
+If you have not deployed AstrBot yet, or want to use the older recommended deployment method with sandbox support, you can still deploy AstrBot with Docker Compose using the following commands:

 bash